 In any case, there were many fond memories of being with our family, memories that will last a lifetime.

 I can still hear the laughter, see the smiles and picture the sun lighting up the many whitewater waves as they tumbled onto the sand.
+I can see the night sky in black, accompanied by sparkling stars and feel all the marvelous energy around me.

 With Love To All - Dick